MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 - [Azure Site Recovery](https://docs.microsoft.com/azure/site-recovery/site-recovery-overview): Orchestrates disaster recovery, and migrates on-premises VMs to Azure.
 - [Azure Database Migration Service](https://docs.microsoft.com/azure/dms/dms-overview): Migrates on-premises databases such as SQL Server, MySQL, and Oracle to Azure.

-#### Azure Site Recovery
+#### Azure Migrate

-Azure Site Recovery is the primary Azure service for orchestrating disaster recovery and migration from within Azure, and from on-premises sites to Azure.
+Azure Migrate is the primary Azure service for orchestrating migration from within Azure, and from on-premises sites to Azure.

-1. Site Recovery enables, orchestrates replication from your on-premises sites to Azure.
+1. Azure Migrate orchestrates replication from your on-premises locations to Azure.
 2. When replication is set up and running, on-premises machines can be failed over to Azure, completing the migration.

-Contoso already [completed a POC](./contoso-migration-rehost-vm.md) to see how Site Recovery can help them to migrate to the cloud.
+Contoso already [completed a POC](./contoso-migration-rehost-vm.md) to see how Azure Migrate can help them to migrate to the cloud.

-##### Use Site Recovery at scale
+##### Use Azure Migrate at scale

 Contoso plans to perform multiple lift and shift migrations.
-To ensure this works, Site Recovery will be replicating batches of around 100 VMs at a time.
-To figure out how this will work, Contoso needs to perform capacity planning for the proposed Site Recovery migration.
+To ensure this works, Migrate will be replicating batches of around 100 VMs at a time.
+To figure out how this will work, Contoso needs to perform capacity planning for the proposed migration.

 - Contoso needs to gather information about their traffic volumes.
 In particular:
   - Contoso needs to determine the rate of change for VMs it wants to replicate.
   - Contoso also needs to take network connectivity from the on-premises site to Azure into account.
 - In response to capacity and volume requirements, Contoso will need to allocate sufficient bandwidth based on the daily data change rate for the required VMs, to meet its recovery point objective (RPO).
-- Lastly, they need to figure out how many servers are needed to run the Site Recovery components that are needed for the deployment.
+- Lastly, they need to figure out how many servers are needed to run the Migrate components that are needed for the deployment.

 ###### Gather on-premises information

-Contoso can use the [Site Recovery Deployment Planner](https://docs.microsoft.com/azure/site-recovery/site-recovery-deployment-planner) tool to complete these steps:
+Contoso can use Azure Migrate:

 - Contoso can use the tool to remotely profile VMs without an impact on the production environment.
 This helps pinpoint bandwidth and storage requirements for replication and failover.
 - Contoso can run the tool without installing any Site Recovery components on-premises.